iMbizo yamaKhono - a living legacy

-Titled uBuntu, Season 4 is about sharing education.
+Season 4 uBuntu is released in 2025.
 5 key musical protagonists who have prioritised humanity, community and music to in their personal development and creative excellence shinea a light on the memoires and techniques of uniquely Southern African sounds and styles including Marabi, Malombo, mashariki muziki and uMnqunqulo.
 In collaboration with NFVF PESP, Steve Biko Centre and International Library of African Music Season 4 is filmed on Constitution Hill Flame Studios during the winter of 2025.
 Season 4 comprises 5 new episodes.
 Each episode is accompanied with a Pre-Task and Post-Task worksheet engaging the student in further research and musical learning beyond the documentary.
 A bonus question facilitates knowledge and skills to be shared in an inspired, collaborative and innovative way.
-Released in September on Youtube Channel @jazzuhuru

 The long-term transformation of the sector is experienced through the permanent availability of the capacity building resources in archives, libraries and free online.
 A long-term solution in mentorship is the development of stronger mindset and skillset.
 Self-relience will equip the youth and upcoming artists with lifetime growth and knowledge.
 Growing the impact of live performance, music practice and indigenous knowledge systems, through audio-visual mentorship and workshops.
 Creating a permanent database, archive and network for curriculum based learning materials for indigenous South African music and heritage.
 Building mentorship and teacher training opportunities for professional artists that can boost their careers and help alleviate loss of revenue during lockdown.
 It is important to note there are other existing archives that have built up some fantastic matetrial of old archive footage from era's before our birth as well as an ever evolving archive.
 It is important to build these networks and share our resources as best as possible to develop a coherent knowledge foundation of South Africa's arts culture and heritage landscape.
 The Story of South African Jazz Archive is engaged with ILAM (International Library of African Music) for a long-term and accessible sylabbus based resource.